Quark (TV series)

 Quark is a 1977 American science fiction sitcom starring Richard Benjamin.
 Broadcast on Friday nights at 8:00–8:30 p.m. on NBC, the pilot aired on May 7, 1977, and the series followed as a mid-season replacement in February 1978.
 The series was cancelled in April 1978.
 Quark was created by Buck Henry, co-creator of the spy spoof Get Smart.

 Plot

 The show was set on a United Galaxy Sanitation Patrol Cruiser, an interstellar garbage scow operating out of United Galaxy Space Station Perma One in the year 2226.
 Adam Quark, the main character, works to clean up trash in space by collecting "space baggies" with his trusted and highly unusual crew.

-Quark draws heavily from Star Trek: The Original Series as a source of parody.
+Quark draws heavily from Star Trek as a source of parody.
 In its short run, specific episodes also satirized such science fiction as Star Wars, 2001: A Space Odyssey, Buck Rogers, and Flash Gordon.
 Three of the episodes were direct parodies of Star Trek episodes.